Good reduction criterion for K3 surfaces: Moduli spaces and period maps

-The morphism $\Spec K \to M$ corresponds to a primitively quasi-polarized K3 surface $(X, \xi)$ over $K$ with a $\bK^p$-level structure.
-There is a ``Kuga--Satake'' abelian variety $A$ of $(X, \xi)$ defined over a finite extension $K'$ of $K$ (whose construction we recall in the next paragraph) satisfying an isomorphism
+\begin{proof}[Proof of Proposition \ref{prop:extension}] The morphism $\Spec K \to M$ corresponds to a primitively quasi-polarized K3 surface $(X, \xi)$ over $K$ with a $\bK^p$-level structure.
+There is a ``Kuga--Satake'' abelian variety $A$ of $(X, \xi)$, whose construction we recall in the next paragraph, defined over a finite extension $K'$ of $K$ and equipped with an action of $C(\Lambda_d)$, satisfying the following properties (as in \cite{MadapusiPera:TateK3}*{Theorem 4.17}).
+For each $l \neq p$, there exists an isomorphism